Book nowCamino de Santiago Reservas

 How to get to Sarria from Madrid?

-How to get from Madrid to Sarria to start the last 100 km of the Camino de Santiago?
-Sarria is a small town in the province of Lugo that can be reached directly by various means of transport.
-MAIN CONNECTIONS…
+Sarria is a small town in the province of Lugo that can be reached directly by any means of transport

 Melide and the Octopus.
 A Must-Try Experience